Visitor Info » Where to Run

 Another place to run in the Landing is along the waterfront trail (packed gravel and dirt).
 This loop is very short (2 km) but is a nice addition to other routes. click for map

-Gentle groomed paths take you back down to the waterfront trail, which you can follow to the left towards the main wharf (it goes underneath, below Molly's Reach) and continue past until you come to an old monorail boat ramp.
-It's easy to get past this and continue on the other side for a little bit more, until you must climb up sharply to the road (Marine Drive) at Armours Beach.
+Gentle groomed paths take you back down to the waterfront trail, which you can follow to the left towards the main wharf (it goes underneath, below Molly's Reach).
+Continue along the waterfront to the end at Armours Beach, where you take the winding path sharply up to Marine Drive.

-Turn left and head back into the heart of the village, where you can run past the shops and restaurants to get back to Winegarden Park and beyond to the Yacht Club or into the Bay Area as described previously.
+Turn left and head back into the heart of the village, where you can run past the shops and restaurants to get back to Winegarden Park and beyond to the Marina or into the Bay Area as described previously.

 5km, or more, or less: click for map.
 If you want to run a little longer, head out on Gower Point Road after touring the Bay Area, past Franklin Road, to the very scenic Gower Point itself.
 The road climbs gently among arbutus trees with the ocean and islands on your left, and it is well worth clambering up onto the big rock at the viewpoint to see the panoramic view.
 The road is quite narrow on this section but there is a small path on the verge for most of the way.
 (When returning, run on this same side going with the traffic, as there is zero room on the other side.)
 Be cautious of approaching cars, as the corners are quite blind.